Frollins/unseen-worlds-explorer/local-sightings.md

 ##Sightings and Stories
 (All sources are anonymous and names have been redacted.
 Happy now, (REDACTED)?!)
-These have all been transcribed by the authour of this blog from audio recordings of interviews:

-USE = Unseen Worlds Explorer (yours truly)

-#Bitterbrook Beast

 #Hollow-Eyed Hunter

-USE: (REDACTED), a local forest enjoyer.
+(REDACTED), a local forest enjoyer.

-AIt was umm...October?
+It was umm...October?
 October.
 October evening when I decided to take the old forest trail back from my buddy's cabin.
 The tourists long gone, we finally had the town back to ourselves and I wanted to enjoy the night sky.
 I know you're not supposed to go into the woods alone at night.
 Not because of the Hunter, I didn't actually believe in that.
 More "not getting mauled by a cougar" or "not getting lost and condemned to die a horrible death by starvation".
 But now (pause)

 I'd always walked these woods, unbothered by the tales of the Hollow-Eyed Hunter.
 To me, it was just a story to scare kids from wandering too far into the forest.
 Besides, this trail was one I could walk blindfolded!
 It was a winding trail I'd trekked countless times that goes around the entire town and it would take me right by my apartment.
 But tonight, something felt different.
 Everything was silent.